mirkogitdata/mirkogitdata.github.io/README.md

 In respositor you can find html, csc, scs, js files with two directories containing image files jpg and png.

-The website was developed using the SASS / LESS preprocessor technology or super css technique, which is located on the Ruby platform.
+The website was developed using HTML5 and SASS / LESS preprocessor technology or super css technique, which is located on the Ruby platform.

  It consists of three writings: